Back to scanning guides

 Run a full system scan when you need coverage

 Use full scans for beta feedback, incident response, system baselines, and unknown software inventory.
+For Miasma response, keep -m in the command so metadata-probe evidence is imported with the scan.
 Run as Administrator or root when possible.

 Linux, macOS, ARM, OpenWrt/Entware ARMv7, MIPS, or PowerPC shell